 What today we know as the Romanian IA or “La Blouse Roumaine” represents the most representative clothing piece of the Romanian traditional ethnic costume.
 The first type of Romanian blouse is considered to have been born in Cucuteni Culture starting as early as the 6th century BC.

-The Romanian ethnic blouse
+The Romanian IA

 The detailed and colourful hand-made embroidery always bore the weight of numerous popular Romanian motifs, patterns, sacred geometry elements and mystic symbols.
 No element was left to chance.
 Each one of them was embroidered for a very good reason as by itself or all together they were telling a story.
-A story of the women who wore the ethnic blouse.
+A story of the women who wore the Romanian IA.
 They were directly linked with the traditions and specificity of the region the IAs were made.
 The cut, the embroidery and even the colours on the IAs had a direct connection with the region of Romanian where they were made.
 One might say the IA comprises the life and history of the people living in that region.